Is interpolation benign for random forest regression?: Semi-Adaptive RF: Median RF

 \begin{remark} Apart from a very restricted zone, the prediction of a Median RF mostly relies on more than one training point.
-More specifically, this is a \textit{necessary} condition for consistency: indeed, to reach consistency, the volume of the area where the prediction involves a finite number of points (\textit{a fortiori} the interpolation zone) should tend to 0.
-In fact, the variance is of the order of $\sigma^2$ in such an area.
-Proposition \ref{prop:vol_interp_zone_AdaCRF} portends the predominant \textit{self-averaging} property of adaptive RF, and hence underpins the idea of good capabilities of Median RF in interpolation regimes (with or without noise). \end{remark}
+More specifically, this is a \textit{necessary} condition for consistency: the volume of the area where the prediction involves only a finite number of points (\textit{a fortiori} the interpolation zone) should tend to 0.
+Indeed, by decomposing the risk as $R(f_n(X) \mathds{1}_{X \in{\mathcal{A}}_{min}^{\mathrm{MedRF}}} ) + R(f_n(X) \mathds{1}_{X \notin {\mathcal{A}}_{min}^{\mathrm{MedRF}}})$, the first term is at least of the order $\sigma^2 \mu({\mathcal{A}}_{min}^{\mathrm{MedRF}})$.
+Therefore, it is not possible to cancel out the noise of the training dataset when only a finite number of points is used for the prediction.
+The noise in such an area remains of order $\sigma^2$.
+Proposition \ref{prop:vol_interp_zone_AdaCRF} portends the predominant \textit{self-averaging} property of adaptive RF, and hence underpins the idea of good capabilities of Median RF in interpolation regimes. \end{remark}